British cuisine: Foreign influence and modern British cuisine

-From the 1970s, as foreign holidays, increasing numbers of foreign-style restaurants, and increasing accessibility to a wider range of fresh ingredients widened the popularity of foreign cuisine, there was an increased push to recognise a distinct British cuisine.
+From the 1970s increasing numbers of foreign-style restaurants, and increasing accessibility to a wider range of fresh ingredients widened the popularity of foreign cuisine.
+However, there was an increased push to recognise a distinct British cuisine.
 The English Tourist Board campaigned for restaurants to include more traditional and regional British dishes on their menus.
 In the 1980s and particularly the 1990s, this developed into a style of cooking known as "Modern British" as an effort to construct a national cuisine for the tourist industry, reinterpreting classic British dishes and fusing them with foreign influence.

 Some British dishes became more associated with a distinctly British haute cuisine such as beef Wellington, a dish of flash-seared beef tenderloin coated in English mustard, and a duxelles of mushrooms, onions, herbs, and black pepper, sometimes bound with prosciutto or pâté, and wrapped in either shortcrust or puff pastry, brushed with egg wash and baked.